refinedev/refine/documentation/docs/guides-and-concepts/auth/auth0.md

 import login from '@site/static/img/guides-and-concepts/auth0/auth0-login.gif';

-Auth0 is a flexible, drop-in solution to add authentication and authorization services to your applications.
+Auth0 is a flexible, drop-in solution for adding authentication and authorization services to your applications.
 Your team and organization can avoid the cost, time, and risk that comes with building your own solution to authenticate and authorize users.
-You can check the [document](https://auth0.com/docs) for details.
+You can check the [auth0 document](https://auth0.com/docs) for details.

-To use auth0 with refine;
+We will show you how to use Auth0 with refine

 ### Installation